DeepHiveMind/GraphDB_AWS_Neptune_Neo4J/README.md

 ***
 CONNECTED DATA

-Many of the most important questions we want to ask of our data today from our Data Platform (System-of-engagement) require us to understand how things are connected – in what ways, and with what strength, weight or quality.
+Many of the most important questions we want to ask of our data today from our **Data Platform (System-of-engagement)** require us to understand **how things are connected – in what ways, and with what strength, weight or quality**.
 Such as:

 - Which applications and services in my network will be affected if a particular network element—a router or switch, for example—fails?
      - Do we have redundancy throughout the network for our most important customers?